rhel-labs/instruqt/performance-copilot/04-step4/assignment.md

 ---
 ## Troubleshooting high memory usage

-In the course of this lab, you have enabled the PCP tools for CLI or web UI utilization.
+Over the course of this lab, you have enabled the PCP tools for CLI or web UI utilization.
 Now, you will put those pieces together to see what happens to a system while memory constrained.